BrynCooke/buildstructor/README.md

 ## Motivation

 The difference between this and other builder crates is that constructors are used to derive builders rather than structs.
-This should result in a more natural fit with regular Rust code rather than relying on annotation magic to define behavior.
+This results in a more natural fit with regular Rust code rather than relying on annotation magic to define behavior.

 Advantages:

 * You can specify fields in your constructor that do not appear in your struct.
 * No magic to default values, just use an `Option` param in your constructor and default as normal.
 * `async` constructors derives `async` builders.
-* Fallible constructors (`Result`) derives Fallible builders.
+* Fallible constructors (`Result`) derives fallible builders.
 * Special `Vec`, `HashMap`, `HashSet`, `BTreeMap`, `BTreeSet` support.
 Add single or multiple items.

 This crate is heavily inspired by the excellent [typed-builder](https://github.com/idanarye/rust-typed-builder) crate.
 It is a good alternative to this crate and well worth considering.